EU Single Window Environment for Customs/CERTEX

 Overview

-The Customs Single Window/CERTEX is designed to provide a more efficient release of certain goods at the European Union (EU) border.
-This is achieved by the sharing of data electronically between government agencies.
+The EU Single Window Environment for Customs/CERTEX is designed to provide a more efficient release of certain goods at the European Union (EU) border.
+This is achieved by the sharing of data electronically between government agencies via an EU database referred to as CERTEX.

 In Ireland, the relevant government agencies are: